tanvi150/tanvi150/README.md

 ## Hello there!
 I'm Tanvi Krishna Mayi.
 Welcome to my GitHub Profile! 👋

 I'm a Computer Science student with a strong interest in technology, creativity and problem-solving.
-While I'm starting my journey in programming and computer science, I'm eager to explore **cybersecurity** in the future.
+While I'm starting my journey in programming and computer science, I'm eager to explore **cybersecurity** and **data analytics** in the future.
 For now, I'm focused on building a strong foundation in coding, and algorithms and understanding the core principles of computer science.

 ## 🚀 Skills & Technologies I'm Learning: